 In terms of usability, both Holafly and Airalo are extremely easy to use.
 You simply scan a QR code or download an app, then follow the setup process.
 I tested this on an iPhone 15 Pro, and it worked flawlessly, but I’ve also installed both eSIMs on an older iPhone 11 with no issues.
 I don’t have personal experience with Android devices, but both companies say the process is very similar.

 Comparing usability, I’d say they’re essentially equal.
 Their apps are well-designed, but personally, I prefer not to install extra apps unless necessary.
 Both platforms allow you to download and install the eSIM without the app, which is a bonus.
-That said, if you want to track data usage, you’ll need the app, although with Holafly’s unlimited plans, that’s not necessary.
+That said, if you want to track data usage, you’ll need the app, although with Holafly’s unlimited packages, that’s not necessary.

 If you’ve read my Holafly review, you’ll know I had a great experience using their eSIM on a long road trip.
 However, that post generated many comments from users reporting that the SIM didn’t work and that getting a refund was difficult.
 In most cases, I noticed the complaints in the comment section came down to phone compatibility, so it’s crucial to check whether your device supports eSIMs before buying.